Gold (2016 film)

 Principal photography began on June 29, 2015, in New York City, New Mexico and Thailand.
 The film had a limited release in the United States on December 30, 2016, before going wide on January 27, 2017.
+It received mixed reviews from critics and grossed nearly $15 million against a $20 million budget.
 The film received a Golden Globe nomination for Best Original Song.

 Plot

 In 1981, Kenny Wells helps to run a prospecting company, Washoe, with his father whom he clearly admires.
 But seven years after his father dies, the business and Kenny are nearly broke after having lost the office, so Kenny and his colleagues now work from his girlfriend's bar.

 Kenny, now living with his girlfriend, Kay, has a dream that leads him to Indonesia where he meets up with geologist Michael Acosta.
 Both are struggling financially, but Kenny manages to convince Mike to go into business to acquire a gold prospect.
 Kenny then flies back to America and raises the promised money to finance their venture.

 Unfortunately, the exploration program struggles and fails to show any gold, so the workers soon leave until Mike persuades them to come back with the promise of freshwater.
 Kenny contracts malaria and is bedridden for the next few weeks.
 When he finally wakes up, Mike reveals that they have had a strike and now have a huge gold deposit.

 After celebrating, Kenny goes back to America where he sets up a new office for Washoe and is approached by a major Wall Street bank.
 Mike accompanies Kenny to their meeting and, after a disagreement, decides to bring some of the bank associates to Indonesia in order to show them the mine.
 This wins the bank over and it invests $20 million in Washoe, leading the venture to become a public company.
 Washoe proves to be a huge success and increases 70 points in its first day on the stock market.

-Kenny's life becomes celebratory as he goes from one party to the next, but Kay, fearing that he will be tricked and cut out, argues with him and then leaves after seeing him flirting with another woman, Rachel Hill.
+Kenny's life becomes celebratory as he goes from one party to the next, but Kay, fearing that she will be tricked and cut out, argues with him and then leaves after seeing him flirting with another woman, Rachel Hill.
 He is interrupted by Mark Hancock, a high-profile executive of a major mining company, who approaches him regarding buying the company.
 Kenny meets with him the next day and is offered $300 million for a portion of the mine, but his company's name would be removed.
 Offended by this, Kenny declines the offer and storms out.
-The next day on his way into the office Mike phones to tell Kenny that the Indonesian Government has closed the mine; it is also revealed that a previous US President sits on the board in Hancock's company and that he is a friend of the Indonesian president Suharto.
+The next day on his way into the office Mike phones to tell Kenny that the Indonesian Government has closed the mine; it is also revealed that a previous US president sits on the board in Hancock's company and that he is a friend of the Indonesian president Suharto.